AndrewCrandall/Baron-Golf-Club/README.md

 # What I Learned

-- How to create html files
+- How to create HTML/CSS files
 - Basic HTML and CSS syntax
 - Implementing CSS with HTML
 - Adding PHP Scripts